-Note - Mapping and the features mapping offers are configurable in the Web Interface by your technician.
+Note - Mapping and the features mapping offers are configurable in the Web Interface by your technician or from the operator app by users with Operator Plus permission.
 In addition, advanced mapping features may only be available if the correct license is installed.
 If mapping or a mapping feature is not available on your system, contact your technician or dealer.